Constraining the Baryon Fraction in Extragalactic Diffuse Ionized Gas with 124 Localized Fast Radio Bursts: Other Cosmological Observations

 \section{Other Cosmological Observations}

-The baryon fraction in the intergalactic medium, $f_\mathrm{IGM}$, exhibits degeneracies with other cosmological parameters, particularly the physical baryon density $\Omega_{\mathrm{b0}}h^2$ and the Hubble constant $H_0$ (see Eq.\eqref{eq:DMIGM}).
-To break these degeneracies and obtain tighter constraints, we incorporate additional cosmological observations, namely, SNIa, BAO, and CMB data, into our analysis.
+The baryon fraction in the extragalactic diffuse ionized gas, $f_\mathrm{d}$, exhibits degeneracies with other cosmological parameters, particularly the physical baryon density $\Omega_{\mathrm{b0}}h^2$ and the Hubble constant $H_0$ (see Eq.~(\ref{eq:DMIGM})).
+To break these degeneracies and obtain tighter constraints, we incorporate additional cosmological observations, namely, SN~Ia, BAO, and CMB data, into our analysis.